 - Stand up against a wall and gently squeeze your shoulder blades back and together.
 Don’t shrug your shoulders.
 This helps retrain proper shoulder posture.

 - Avoid heavy lifting, carrying groceries on that side and repetitive reaching up overhead, even if it is a light object such as a cup.

 - If your pain doesn’t go away in 3-4 days, seek help from our physical therapists.

 The goal of physical therapy is to improve the function of the muscles that surround the shoulder and to help the mobility of the joint.
 Physical therapy targets the smaller, but important muscles around the shoulder that are commonly neglected.
 By strengthening these muscles, physical therapy helps compensate for damaged tendons and improves the mechanics of the shoulder joint.

 Our physical therapists perform gentle hands on therapy to restore proper shoulder motion and educate you on important techniques and exercises.
 They greatly accelerate shoulder pain relief pain and restore proper motion for long-term results.
 The truth is that the vast majority of people who have a rotator cuff tear will not need surgical treatment and can be helped tremendously with physical therapy.
-Call us today to learn more about our shoulder program and how we can help relieve your pain!
+Contact Innovative Physical Therapy today to learn more about our shoulder program and how we can help relieve your pain!